laristra/flecsph/doc/development.md

 `<category>/<your username>/<description>`

-The `<category>` tells us what is major objective of this branch.
-We are currently using `fix`, `feature`, and `stable` etc:
+The `<category>` tells what is the major objective of this branch.
+We are currently using `fix`, `feature`, `doc`, `stable` etc:
-- feature/<user>/<description>: if you are adding a feature;
+- _feature_: if you are adding a feature;
-- fix/<user>/<description>: if you are working on a fix;
+- _fix_: if you are working on a fix;
+- _doc_: if you are editing documentation;
-- stable/<descriptive-name>: a stable, thoroughly tested version which can be converted into a release.
+- _stable_: a stable, thoroughly tested version which can be converted into a release.

 With these naming conventions, it is easy to identify who is working on the branch and what they are doing.
-When naming your new branch, take time to come up with a short and snappy description which effectively communicates the nature of your work to your team.
+When naming your new branch, take time to come up with a short and snappy description which effectively communicates the nature of your work.

-Also, please do not work on other people's branch unless you communicated those people in advance.
-Modifying/Deleting someone's branch without notification can be very dangerous in many ways.
+Also, please do not work on other people's branches unless you discussed it with those people in advance.
+Modifying/deleting someone's branch without notification can be very dangerous in many ways.

 ## 2. Working and developing in your branch
 Once you have your branch, you can develop it by editing the code and producing one or more commits.
-Once you are ready, you can publish your branch by pushing it back to the origin:
+While you are working, you can publish your new commits by pushing your branch upstream:
 ```{engine=sh}
    <editing>
    <commiting>